Skip to content

 Answer: “Games Wide Open.”
 In French: Ouvrons grand les Jeux.

 The slogan tied into the open-air ceremony and the IOC’s gender-parity messaging.
-Past slogans have included Beijing 2008’s “One World, One Dream” and London 2012’s “Inspire a Generation.”
+Past slogans include Beijing 2008’s “One World, One Dream” and London 2012’s “Inspire a Generation.”

 31. Who finished atop the medal table at Paris 2024?
 (Easy)